eich1cyfaill/PaladinsPlayerFund/README.md

 You won't be able to use this app since absence of API access.

 ## Usage
 To use application, first of all go to [this site and request temporary access](https://cors-anywhere.herokuapp.com/corsdemo).
+ENABLE CORS ACCESS BEFORE USAGE
 Then you can open app by [this link](https://paladins-fund-heroku.herokuapp.com/)

 ## Technolgies Stack